 \subsection{Surface reconstruction}

-In Figure \ref{fig:qualitative}, the qualitative outcomes of the mapping process are presented alongside their corresponding uncertainties.
-For visualization purposes, the implicit surface function undergoes post-processing via the marching cubes algorithm\cite{mc} to render the explicit surfaces at the zero crossing of the signed distance fields.
-Notably, the surfaces derived from the integrated GPGMM approach (Figure \ref{fig:qualitative_gp}) exhibit enhanced detail compared to those generated using HGMM alone (Figure \ref{fig:qualitative_gmm}).
-Furthermore, regions exhibiting a deficiency in detail correspondingly display a higher uncertainty on the GMM surface.
-Following the application of the GP correction, the uncertainty measures of those areas have been improved.
-Therefore, the results obtained from the GPGMM method show a broader distribution of areas with lower uncertainty, indicating an improvement in the overall reliability of the model.
+In Figure \ref{fig:qualitative}, the qualitative outcomes of the mapping are presented with their corresponding uncertainties.
+For visualization purposes, the implicit surface undergoes post-processing via the marching cubes algorithm\cite{mc} to render the explicit surfaces at the zero crossing of the signed distance fields.
+Notably, the surfaces derived from the integrated GMMGP approach (Figure \ref{fig:qualitative_gp}) exhibit enhanced detail compared to those generated using HGMM alone (Figure \ref{fig:qualitative_gmm}).
+Furthermore, regions exhibiting a deficiency in detail correspondingly display a higher uncertainty on the HGMM surface.
+Following the GP correction, the uncertainty measures in those areas decreased.
+Therefore, the GMMGP results show broader areas with lower uncertainty, indicating an improvement in the overall reliability of the model.
 The prior work (GMMGP2.5D) \cite{gpgmm1} uses segmented local 2.5D frames, resulting in increased surface discontinuity in reconstruction.
 It performs better in primarily planar areas but occasionally presents discontinuous reconstruction errors.
 Moreover, it generally underestimates the uncertainty relative to HGMM and GMMGP.